 Chicago Park District.
 The Redevelopment Plan calls for the strategic use of open space and recreational area in both the public and private realm.
 Additionally, activation and habitat restoration of the riverfront is expected to create new areas of municipal and/or park property.
-The addition of new park properties is expected to increase the demand for services, programs and capital improvements provided by the Chicago Park District within the Project Area.
+The addition of new, publicly-owned and/or managed park properties is expected to increase the demand for services, programs and capital improvements provided by the Chicago Park District within the Project Area.